-International students accepted into graduate programs must report to the International Services Office and must consult with their academic advisors before registering for graduate classes.
+International students accepted into graduate programs must report to the University Immigration Services Office and must consult with their academic advisors before registering for graduate classes.

 International students are required to subscribe to the University’s international student health insurance.
 A premium will be charged to each student.
 Requests for information regarding coverage and/or premiums for dependents should be directed to the Health Services Office.

 All students entering the University must comply with Connecticut laws regarding immunizations for measles and rubella.
 Applicants to the University of New Haven must complete the Measles/Rubella Immunization Form and return it to the UNH Health Services Office.
 In addition, students enrolling at the University for full-time study must also file a completed Health Examination Report with the Health Services Office.
 Medical forms and information can be obtained by contacting the Health Services Office at 203.932.7079 or 1.800.DIAL.UNH, Ext.
 7079.
 It is the policy of the University, in cases of noncompliance, to withhold registration at the beginning of each term.